axivo/opencore/INSTALL.md

  As detailed into synopsis and to get you familiarized with `plistlib` library, the configuration includes several code examples which you will need to either modify or remove.

-#### DeviceProperties
+#### DeviceProperties Add

-This is an example for a `DeviceProperties` dictionary with one Pulse RX580 GPU and two NVMe external disks displayed as internal. `Data()` will convert your values to required `Base64` values:
+This is an example for a `DeviceProperties Add` dictionary with one Pulse RX580 GPU and two NVMe external disks displayed as internal. `Data()` will convert your values to required `Base64` values:

 ```python
 DeviceProperties = {